uio-carpentry/organisational/meetings/agenda_points_living_document.md

 ## Discussion points (not in any specific order):

+* CodeRefinery phase 4 launching mid-May
+  * (to my understanding) in-kind contributions from the partners (incl.
+UiO, probably), NeIC to cover travel expenses.
+  * (so this indicates that this continues, although no PMs are covered).

 - instructor call via MN early-career newsletter, contact with Susann established, they are waiting for our input (see board meeting minutes of 2024)

 - update [list of active community members](https://www.ub.uio.no/english/libraries/dsc/carpentry-uio/)